World's Largest Ball of Paint

 "My intention was to paint maybe a thousand coats on it and then maybe cut it in half and see what it looked like," Mike says in his soft spoken way, noting that each coat on his ball is a different color from the one before.

 "But then it got to the size where it looked kinda neat, and all my family said keep on painting it.
-And I've continued on for 27 1/2 years."
-Mike's "goals" for the ball have expanded along with its girth -- 5,000 coats, 10,000 coats -- at which point it was accepted into Ripley's -- 15,000 coats, and now 20,000 coats.
+And I've continued on for all these years."
+Mike's "goals" for the ball have expanded along with its girth -- 5,000 coats, 10,000 coats -- at which point it was accepted into Ripley's -- 15,000 coats, and now well over 20,000 coats.
 In May 2004 the ball earned a Guinness Book of World Records certification.

 The ball hangs in its little shed surrounded by five-gallon latex paint buckets.
 A rainbow of spatters coats the floor.
 On dry days Mike can apply as many as ten new coats of paint, but damp days slow the pace considerably.
 "I put four coats on it today," Mike says, casually adding that Glenda has painted the ball 8,000 times.
 "I don't get over-possessed with it," Mike explains.
 "I'll come out here if I feel like painting it.
 And sometimes I don't.
 I've gone as long as a year not painting it.
 I had kids that were little.
 I just wasn't enthused about it at the time."